 Tax rate – 20 percent for registered subcontractors/30 percent for unregistered subcontractors/0 percent for subcontractors holding CIS gross payment status.

 If there is a tax month when you make no payments to subcontractors, you do not have to submit a standard CIS monthly return.
 Instead, you must file a CIS nil return, ideally by the normal CIS submission deadline.By not filing a nil return by the appropriate deadline, HMRC will assume that your normal monthly return is late and you will receive a penalty notice – see below.

 If you think that you will not be using or paying subcontractors for an extended period, you should contact HMRC to make an inactivity request, stating that you have temporarily stopped using subcontractors.

-If HMRC approve the request, it will last for six months and you will not have to submit CIS monthly returns or monthly CIS nil returns.
-However, you must notify HMRC if you start using subcontractors again during the six month inactivity period.
+Depending on whether HMRC approves the request, it will last for six months and you will not have to submit CIS monthly returns or monthly CIS nil returns.
+However, you must notify HMRC if you start using subcontractors again during the six-month inactivity period.
 You must then start filing monthly returns again.

 You must file your CIS monthly return within 14 days of the end of the tax month, which ends on the 5th day of month.
 That means you must submit your monthly returns to HMRC for the previous month by the 19th of the current month following the last tax month.

 For example, if you’re making a return for the period 6th May to 5th June, it must reach HMRC by 19 June.

 If your monthly return is late, you will incur a penalty, which is levied at the following rates: